-The main results of this scenario are
+The main results of this little string scenario are

-(1) new level of matter between $\Lambda{cr}$ and string scale $M{string}$ with 3D CS interaction.
-Below $\Lambda{cr}$ we have the approximately flat, expanding universe,
+(1) new level of topological matter between Λ{cr} and string scale M{string} with 3D Chern-Simons interaction,

-(2) WZ supersymmetric Lagrangian is extended to charged and colored chernons in (2.2) and (2.3) and to include CS chernon binding interaction (3.1).
-The octet of gluons emerges from fractionally charged chernons as seen in (2.4).
-Matter is formed of chernons by CS binding in six flavors and the dark sector.
+(2) Wess-Zumino supersymmetric Lagrangian is extended to charged and colored chernons in (2.2) and (2.3) and to include CS chernon binding interaction (3.1).
+The octet of gluons emerges from fractionally charged chernon-antichernon pairs as indicated in (2.4).
+First generation matter and the dark sector are formed of chernons by CS interaction binding.
 The standard model is derived heuristically.
-Our implementation of unbroken supersymmetry is wished to reward in the calculations (in a new project), (3) decoupling gravity, the LST described in tables 1 and 3 is UV complete non-local 6D theory in which there is an intrinsic string scale $M{string}$ ,
+Our implementation of unbroken supersymmetry is wished to reward in the calculations (in a new project).
+A new bosonic QCD spectroscopy is predicted by the gluon triplet states in table 1.
+(These particles may have been found under a different classification name),

-(4) supergravity is obtained by local supersymmetry, see table 5,

-(5) holography connects LST and SUGRA, see subsection 4.3 and table 6, and
+(3) supergravity is obtained by local supersymmetry, see table 5.
+Holography connects SUGRA and LST, see subsection 4.3 and table 6.